Yorke Drive Focus

 Council tax bands are set by government through the Valuation Office Agency, which NSDC do not have any control over.

 The valuations for each band are normally completed when a new property is substantially complete, meaning the utilities are installed and the internal walls and plaster work are complete.
-Until this stage, we are unable to confirm the exact council tax bands for the new properties but anticipate they will be set at similar levels as per the current properties on the estate.
+Until this stage, we are unable to confirm the exact council tax bands for the new properties, but we expect them to be similar to those of the existing homes on the estate.

 How will drainage be improved to avoid future flooding?